Indoor/outdoor fiber optic cable

 • Distribution box, distribution frame and customer-side panel interconnections

-• Protected outside-plant sections where LSZH sheath behaviour is preferred
+• Protected outside-plant sections where LSZH sheath behavior is preferred

 When to step up to armored cable